Office medicare hearings appeals 2026

 2. Begin by entering the appellant name in the designated box.
 This should be the provider or supplier that appealed the QIC reconsideration.

-4. Input your National Provider Identifier (NPI) and corresponding Provider Transaction Access Number (PTAN) or CMS Certification Number (CCN).
-Remember, these must be typed; handwritten entries will not be accepted.
+4. Provide your National Provider Identifier (NPI) and corresponding Provider Transaction Access Number (PTAN) or CMS Certification Number (CCN).
+Ensure these numbers are typed, as handwritten entries will not be accepted.

 5. Indicate whether claims are pre-payment and/or post-payment denials by checking the appropriate boxes.

-6. Answer questions regarding Medicare Part A and B coverage, ensuring you check both boxes if applicable.
+6. Answer questions regarding Medicare Part A and B coverage, ensuring all responses are accurate to avoid eligibility issues for SCF.

 See more office medicare hearings appeals versions